M4 Sherman: M4A3E2

 The M4A3E2 Sherman "Jumbo" assault tank variant, based upon a standard M4A3(75)W hull, had an additional 38 mm plate welded to the glacis, giving a total thickness of 102 mm, which resulted in a glacis of 149 mm line-of-sight thickness, and over 180 mm effective thickness.
 The sponson sides had 38 mm thick plates welded on, to make them 76 mm thick.
 The transmission cover was significantly thicker, and a new, more massive T23-style turret with 178 mm of armor on the sides and rear and a 25.4 mm thick flat roof.
 The gun mantlet had an additional 89 mm of armor welded on giving a total thickness of 177.8 mm.
 It was originally to be armed with the 76 mm gun, but the 75 mm was preferred for infantry support and was used, although some were later upgraded to use the 76 mm.
 The higher weight required changing the transmission gear ratios to reduce maximum speed to 22 mph, and crews were warned not to let the suspension "bottom" too violently.

+In order to compensate for the extra weight of the tank duckbill extended end connectors were added on the outside of the track, increasing its width and keeping ground pressure at 14psi.
 254 were built at the Fisher Tank Arsenal from May to July 1944, and arrived in Europe in the fall of 1944, being employed throughout the remainder of the fighting in various roles.
 They were considered "highly successful".